bioimagesuiteweb/bisweb/doc/BisWebJS.md

 ## A Note on Multi-Dimensional Arrays

 Many of the core objects below (BisWebImage, BisWebMatrix, BisWebGridTransformation) contain multi-dimensional arrays.
-These are all stored in 1D TypedArrays (see [AspectsofJS.md](AspectsOfJS.md).).
-The indexing scheme used is the so-called [raster scan scheme](https://en.wikipedia.org/wiki/Raster_scan) where, in a 2D matrix of dimensions (width=number of columns,height=number of rows), for example we index elements as:
+These are all stored in 1D TypedArrays (see [AspectsofJS.md](AspectsOfJS.md).)
+Arrays are indexed using the [raster scan scheme](https://en.wikipedia.org/wiki/Raster_scan), which stores elements as follows:

     (row,column) -> row*width+column

 This uses ['row-major'](https://en.wikipedia.org/wiki/Row-_and_column-major_order) indexing order, which is the most common order in C/C++.
-(As an aside Fortran uses column-major storage as any C-code calling Fortran code for matrix operations needs to transpose any matrices at both the input and output stage to convert from row-major to column major mode.)
+As an aside Fortran uses column-major storage, so any C-code calling Fortran code for matrix operations needs to transpose any matrices at both the input and output stage to convert from row-major to column major mode.

-For images we use five dimensional indexing (i,j,k,frame,component), with corresponding dimensions (width,height,depth,numframes,numcomponents).
+Images in bisweb use five dimensional indexing (i, j, k, frame, component), with corresponding dimensions (width, height, depth, numframes, numcomponents).
 Here the indexing is:

-    slicesize = width*height;
+    slicesize = width * height
-    volumesize= slicesize*depth;
-    framesize= volumesize*numframes;
-    (i,j,k,frame,component) --> i+j*width+k*slicesize+frame*volumesize+component*framesize;
+    volumesize = slicesize * depth
+    framesize = volumesize * numframes
+    (i, j, k, frame, component) --> i + (j * width) + (k * slicesize) + (frame * volumesize) + (component * framesize)

-Confusingly if thing of our coordinates in this order, the storage is effectively "column-major", i.e. the leftmost coordinate (i) iterates first.
+Confusingly, if thinking of the coordinates in this order, the storage is effectively "column-major", i.e. the leftmost coordinate (i) iterates first.

 ---

 ## BisWebDataObject

-All data objects in bisweb derive from BisWebDataObject.
-This defines the common functionality that all objects need to implement.
-Here are is annotated description of the (abbreviated) source code for this class:
+All data objects in bisweb derive from `BisWebDataObject`, which defines the common functionality that all objects implement.

-The constructor creates the four shared members.
-The jsonformatname member is the magic type to identify this type of object in a JSON string (e.g. for BisWebMatrix it is "BisMatrix").
-The filename stores the last filename of this object (as a result of  it being loaded from/saved to a file.).
-The extension field defines the default extension for saving and the commentlist is an array of strings that contain metadata for this object.
+The constructor creates the four shared members with relevant getters and setters:
+* `jsonformatname`:  identifies this type of object in a JSON string (e.g. for `BisWebMatrix` it is "BisMatrix").

+* `filename`: Stores the last filename of the object (as a result of  it being loaded from/saved to a file.).
-    class BisWebDataObject {

-        constructor() {
-            this.jsonformatname='';
-            this.commentlist=[];
-            this.filename='';
-            this.extension=".json";
-        }

-Then we have a number of setter/getter functions:

-        getExtension() {  return this.extension;}
-        getFilename()  { return this.filename;}
-        setFilename(s)  { ...}
+* `extension`: The default filetype the object should be saved as.

+* `commentlist`: A `String` array that contains metadata for the object.

-The getObjectType function returns a string type for the object (in BisWebMatrix this returns 'matrix'.)
-This must be overridden in a derived class
+`getObjectType` function returns a `String` corresponding to the type of the object (in `BisWebMatrix` this returns 'matrix'.)
+Must be implemented by an inherited class.

         getObjectType() {
-            throw new Error('getObjectType not implemented for '+this.constructor.name);
+            throw new Error('getObjectType not implemented for ' + this.constructor.name);
         }

-This provides a short description of the object for user info
+`getDescription` provides a short description of the object for user info.

-        getDescription() { return "Object "+this.constructor.name }
+        getDescription() { return "Object " + this.constructor.name }

-This computes a hash-string for the data contained in the object for data verification purposes.
+`computeHash` calculates a hash-string for the data contained in the object for data verification purposes.

         computeHash() { return "0000";}

-This returns the size of the object in memory in bytes.
+`getMemorySize` returns the size of the object in bytes.

         getMemorySize() {  return 0;  }

-Next we get a set of I/O functions and in particular load and save.
-Both of these _must be implemented_ in derived classes.
+Next are get a set of I/O functions that __must be implemented__ in derived classes:

+`load` defines how the object should be loaded into memory.

         load(fobj) {
-            throw new Error('load not implemented for '+this.constructor.name+' '+fobj);
+            throw new Error('load not implemented for ' + this.constructor.name + ' ' + fobj);
         }
+`save` defines how the object should be saved to disk.

         save(filename) {
-            throw new Error('save not implemented for '+this.constructor.name+' '+filename);
+            throw new Error('save not implemented for ' + this.constructor.name + ' ' + filename);
         }

-Next come two functions that serialize and parse our object to JSON strings.
+The following two functions handle I/O to and from JSON.

+`serializeToJSON` converts the object to JSON using the built-in `JSON.stringify` method.

         /** serializes object to json  string
             @returns {String} JSON String